 Be sure to save your settings before navigating away from the page.
 Doing so will allow someone who selects a translated version of your website will see the translated copy you entered for each field you translate.

 Make sure you’ve enabled the languages you’ve added via your Site settings.
 Otherwise, your custom translations will not be available on your site.

 - Title and description of collections

 - Custom email copy (custom text for notifications, marketing newsletters, etc.)

 What about branded apps?

-Localization for branded apps is available in all five supported languages at a cost per app.
-If you're interested in localizing your branded apps, please get in touch with your account manager or contact support.
+Localization for branded apps is available in all seven supported languages at a cost per app.
+If you're interested in localizing your branded apps for Enterprise accounts, please get in touch with your account manager or contact support.